Rupert Bear: History

-Rupert's unspectacular introduction was in a single panel, the first of 36 episodes of the story "Little Lost Bear" written and drawn by Tourtel.
+Rupert's unspectacular introduction was in a single panel, the first of 36 episodes of the story "Little Lost Bear" written by Herbert and drawn by Mary Tourtel.

 Bestall expanded the stories and plots of Rupert; and in addition to precise and detailed drawings for the Daily Express panels he also created beautifully crafted illustrations in the Rupert Annuals.
 Bestall drew the Rupert stories for the Daily Express until 1965; and continued to illustrate the covers for the annuals until his retirement in 1973.
 Much of the landscape in Rupert is inspired by the Vale of Clwyd in North Wales (Alfred Bestall himself lived for many years in the north Welsh village of Beddgelert)(the Professor's castle is based on Ruthin Castle), the Sussex Weald and East Devon.
 Bestall's successor was Alex Cubie.
 Cubie created Rupert annual artwork between 1974 and 1977.
 His images are recognisable from the thicker black outlines around the characters and the use of more vibrant colours than Bestall employed.
 A Rupert Annual is still produced every year and Rupert appears each day in the Daily Express.
 In 1978, his new adventures became illustrated by John Harrold; his drawings in the annual were usually coloured by Gina Hart.
 In 2008 John Harrold was succeeded by Stuart Trotter and a new style of annual (sans serif typeface) with a more modern Rupert to tie-in with the CGI-animation Rupert Bear, Follow the Magic..., began.

 The Rupert Annual for 1960 contained a story called Rupert and the Diamond Leaf, in which he visits "Coon Island", whose inhabitants are little "Coons".
 The Coons previously appeared on the cover of The New Rupert: The Daily Express Annual, 1954 and in the interior story Rupert and the Castaway.
 The first appearance was in the 1946 soft cover summer special Rupert on Coon Island.

 Rupert appeared in Paul McCartney's 1984 music video "We All Stand Together"; McCartney also made an animated video starring Rupert called Rupert and the Frog Song.
 The short film, produced by McCartney won the British Academy Award.

 Tourtel's home was in Canterbury in Kent, and the Rupert Bear Museum, formerly part of the Canterbury Heritage Museum, which has since closed, had collections that covered much of the history of Rupert and his friends, as well as Tourtel and other illustrators.
 The museum was geared toward families and those interested in the general history of Rupert.

+In 1999, Rupert appeared in an advert for the NSPCC, where he is seen on a mug, covering his eyes over the sight of a psychopath bullying his child offscreen.

 On 31 October 2005, UK Media Group Entertainment Rights (which was later bought by Boomerang Media, then DreamWorks Classics and now NBCUniversal) purchased a majority interest in the Rupert Bear character from the Daily Express.

 Books

-Rupert Bear Annuals
+Rupert Bear annuals

 Every year since 1936, a Rupert Bear annual has been released, even during the years of World War II, during a paper shortage.